 Maximum Profit Potential

-The maximum profit for a poor man’s covered call occurs when the stock price is exactly at the short call strike price at expiration.
+The maximum profit for this strategy occurs when the stock price is exactly at the short call strike price at expiration.
 It can be calculated as:

 Max Profit = Short Call Premium + (Short Call Strike – Long Call Strike) – Net Debit Paid